arabellas-craft/arabellas-craft.github.io/_posts/2026-05-12-mythological-cycle-irish-mythology.md

 [The series opener](/irish-mythology-four-cycles) covered this argument in detail.
 The short version: every Irish mythological text we have was written down by Christian monks.
 Most surviving Mythological Cycle material comes through *Lebor na hUidre* (the Book of the Dun Cow, c.
 1100) and the Yellow Book of Lecan (late 14th century)[^2].

-Mark Williams's argument in *[Ireland's Immortals](https://bookshop.org/a/84772/9780691183046)* is that the Tuatha Dé as we have them are partly a medieval Christian construction[^2].
+Mark Williams's argument in *[Ireland's Immortals](https://bookshop.org/a/84772/9780691183046){:target="_blank" rel="noopener noreferrer"}* is that the Tuatha Dé as we have them are partly a medieval Christian construction[^2].
 By the time the texts get written, the Tuatha Dé have been euhemerized (presented as ancient kings rather than as gods).

 For practical reading: take the stories as evidence of how medieval Ireland thought about its old gods, not as transcripts of pre-Christian belief.
 Some pre-Christian material likely survives in the texts, but identifying which parts those are is a question without tidy answers.